peterosterlund2/texel/readme.txt

   When set to true, the null move search heuristic is disabled.
 This can be beneficial when analyzing positions where zugzwang is an important factor.

+Materialistic

+  When set to true, the evaluation function is modified so that Texel always prefers winning material over positional advantages.
+The evaluation score is reported as 100 * M + corr, where abs(corr) < 50 and M is the material balance, using the common 1,3,3,5,9 piece values.
+This setting makes Texel play hundreds of Elo weaker, but can be useful when trying to determine if a suboptimal move was primarily a tactical or positional mistake.

 Contempt

   When playing a game this value specifies how big an advantage, measured in